AdobeDocs/journey-optimizer.en/help/using/campaigns/create-campaign.md

 ![](assets/create-campaign-schedule.png)

-Once your campaign is ready, you can review and publish it.
+Once your campaign is ready, you can review and activate it.
 [Learn more](review-activate-campaign.md)